HackYourFutureBelgium/agile-development/README.md

 >#### Wireframing / Sketches <br/>

-Time for the front design, this step is crucial , even if you don,t consider your self a designer ,sketching out a basic concept layout makes the coding process much easer.This step is even easer if your using Figma , sketch or Bootstrap , because you can plan out which components/classes you'll use ahead of time.
+Time for the front design, this step is crucial , even if you don't consider your self a designer ,sketching out a basic concept layout makes the coding process much easer.This step is even easer if your using Figma , sketch or Bootstrap , because you can plan out which components/classes you'll use ahead of time.

 >#### Component Planning  <br/>